NJWorce/techjobs-oo/README.md

-In this Spring Boot project I enabled the loading of a csv file into Java model objects.
+In this Spring Boot project CSV data was loaded into Java model objects.

 These model objects were created and edited through model binding, and validated through @Valid class annotations.